gilestrolab/sleepysnail/README.md

 where `I` is the index of each chunk (starts at 0).

-So, to watc a video, you could do something like:
+So, to watch a video, you could do something like:

 ```
-mplayer /data/DATE_N/DATE_N_I
+mplayer /data/DATE_N/DATE_N_I.avi
 ```